Learning Goals

 Sample AI prompts

 Write a series of code examples that show different ways to manipulate object properties - adding, updating, and deleting properties.
-Include error cases that might occur when working with const objects and explain why they happen.
+Include error cases that might occur when working with objects and explain why they happen.

 Create a step-by-step explanation of how object destructuring works in JavaScript, with examples comparing traditional property access versus destructuring.
 Include cases where you rename variables during destructuring.